kreynolds/vibe_zstd/README.md

 #### Methods

-- `new(io, level: 3, dict: nil)` - Creates a new compression writer that writes to the given IO object. `level` specifies the compression level (1-22). `dict` is an optional CDict for dictionary-based compression.
+- `new(io, level: 3, dict: nil, pledged_size: nil)` - Creates a new compression writer that writes to the given IO object.
+  - `level` specifies the compression level (1-22)
+  - `dict` is an optional CDict for dictionary-based compression
+  - `pledged_size` hints the total size to be compressed for improved compression ratio (optional)
 - `write(data)` - Compresses and writes the given data.
 Returns self for method chaining.
 - `flush()` - Flushes any buffered compressed data to the IO.
 Returns self for method chaining.
 - `finish()` / `close()` - Finalizes the compression and writes the end frame.
 Must be called to produce valid compressed data.
 Returns self.